Testbild-synth/HAGIWO-029-033-Eurorack-quantizer/README.md

 The dual quantizer quantizes to notes selectable on the screen and can automatically trigger an envelope on note changes.
 The SH101 sequencer allows recording and playback of cv sequences.

-## CURRENT STATE: HARDWARE SHOULD WORK, SOFTWARE NEEDS A FEW MORE DAYS TO COMPLETE SINCE I HAVE ISSUE WITH THE ADC
+## CURRENT STATE: HARDWARE SHOULD WORK, SOFTWARE NEEDS A FEW MORE DAYS TO COMPLETE SINCE I HAVE AN ISSUE WITH THE ADC

 ## Hardsware and PCB
 <img src="images/front_1.jpg" width="30%" height="30%"><img src="images/front_2.jpg" width="30%" height="30%">